Application closing date

 Institute for Global Environmental Strategies (IGES) Board chairman

-High-quality transportation and its associated culture contribute significantly to the development of industries and social activities, while also enhancing the convenience and richness of daily life.
-Even in the rapidly evolving digital society, transportation plays a crucial role.
-In particular, the advancement of automobile transportation is undergoing a dramatic transformation, driven by the evolution of AI, autonomous driving technologies, and the rise of electric vehicles.
+High-quality transportation and the culture surrounding it contribute to the advancement of industrial and social activities, support the comfort and quality of daily life, and continue to play a vital role in today’s rapidly advancing information society.
+In particular, the development of automobile transportation is undergoing rapid transformation, driven by the evolution of artificial intelligence, autonomous driving technologies, and the rise of electric vehicles.

-At the International Association of Traffic and Safety Sciences (IATSS), we recognize the critical responsibility of addressing transportation and its safety from an interdisciplinary and international perspective.
-On September 17 of last year, our society celebrated its 50th anniversary and presented the IATSS Vision 2024 to both our members and the broader community.
-Based on this vision, we will continue our research activities to realize a sustainable, safe, and secure mobility society.
-We earnestly seek the continued support and cooperation of all stakeholders in this endeavor.
+The International Association of Traffic and Safety Sciences (IATSS) regards it as a fundamental responsibility to engage with transportation and its safety and security from an interdisciplinary and international perspective.
+On September 17, 2024, our Society celebrated its 50th anniversary, on which occasion we disseminated the IATSS Vision 2024 both within and beyond the organization.
+Based on this Vision, we will continue to advance our research activities toward the realization of a safe and sustainable mobility society.
+We sincerely ask for your continued support and cooperation.

 Tomohiro Ichinose